A Schematic Definition of Quantum Polynomial Time Computability

 \subsection{Quantum Circuits}

 A {\em $k$-qubit quantum gate}, for $k\in\nat^{+}$, is a unitary operator acting on a Hilbert space of dimension $2^k$.
-Any entry of a quantum state is called an \emph{amplitude}.
+Since any quantum state is a vector in a certain Hilbert space, each entry of such a quantum state is customarily called an \emph{amplitude}.
 Unitary operators, such as the Walsh-Hadamard transform (WH) and the controlled-NOT transform (CNOT) defined as

 are typical quantum gates acting on $1$ qubit and $2$ qubits, respectively.
-Given a $k$-qubit quantum state $\qubit{\phi}$, if we apply to $\qubit{\phi}$ a quantum gate $U$ taking $k$ qubits, then we obtain a new quantum state $U\qubit{\phi}$.
-Among all possible quantum gates, we use a particular set of quantum gates to construct more complicated \emph{quantum circuits}, each of which is a product of a finite number of layers, where each layer is a Kronecker product of the controlled-NOT gate and the following three one-qubit gates:
+If a quantum gate $U$ acting on $k$ qubits is applied to a $k$-qubit quantum state $\qubit{\phi}$, then we obtain a new quantum state $U\qubit{\phi}$.
+Notice that every quantum gate preserves the norm of any quantum state given as an input.
+A \emph{quantum circuit} is a product of a finite number of layers, where each layer is a Kronecker product of allowed quantum gates.
+We often concentrate on a particular set of quantum gates to construct quantum circuits.
+Let us consider the specific quantum gates: the CNOT gate and three one-qubit gates of the form